Our Money’s No Good in Muscatine

 Shazz managed to get pictures of the welcome signs for both Illinois and Iowa, then we turned down East 2nd Street through some roadworks and down towards our Airbnb room.
 We walked the bikes for the last couple of blocks, deciding to get a coffee at a nice looking cafe a block away from our room.

 As we were locking our bikes up outside the cafe window, a guy came and introduced himself.
 He was really interested in our trip and the fact we were doing it on bikes.
-Dean was a photographer and had just returned from South America.
+Dean Jacobs is a photographer and motivational speaker and had just returned from South America.
 He gave us his card and invited us in to have a coffee with him, which he abruptly paid for before we had a chance to.
 We hung around and chatted for a while, then he had to go.
 He was doing a presentation at a school about his journey using his photos.
 Shazz and I stared at each other again.
 It seemed everyone wanted to pay for us today!
 Oh well, we weren’t complaining.
 It was a really nice way to be welcomed to Iowa though!

 (If you don’t have an Airbnb account yet then use THIS LINK to join and get the equivalent of AUD 55 off your first booking over about AUD110)